StackThreads/MP: version 0.77 User's Guide

 StackThreads/MP procedure, it must stay sequential, in the sense it does

 not use any threading operation.
-In our example, evaluate
+In our example, evaluate may not

-use StackThreads/MP primitives such as ST_POLLING
+use StackThreads/MP primitives such as ST_POLLING,

-, and other synchronization primitives.
+ST_THREAD_CREATE, and other synchronization primitives.

 You might ask, "Given a callback cannot call any StackThreads/MP